^

 Rett syndrome is caused by mutations in the MECP2 gene, which is highly expressed in the brain and appears to play an important role in maintaining the health of neurons.
 The gene is located on the X chromosome, and the syndrome primarily affects girls.
 To develop treatments for Rett syndrome, researchers want to better understand MECP2 and its functions in the brain.

 Early studies of MECP2 suggested that it was a repressor, reducing the expression of its target genes, but research by Jaenisch and others had previously shown that MECP2 also acts as an activator, increasing the expression of its targets — and that it may be an activator in the first place.
-Also unknown was MECP2’s mechanism of action, or what exactly the protein does that leads to changes in gene expression.
+Also unknown was MECP2’s mechanism of action, or what exactly the protein does to cause changes in gene expression.

-Their results were published in the journal Neuron, and the researchers also created an online repository of their MECP2 data, the MECP2-NeuroAtlas portal, as a resource for other researchers.
+Their results were published in the journal Neuron and the researchers also created an online repository of their MECP2 data, the MECP2-NeuroAtlas portal, as a resource for other researchers.

-Advanced understanding of MECP2 in the brain
+Deeper Understanding of MECP2 in the Brain

 Knowing which genes MECP2 binds to allowed Liu and Flamier to begin making connections between MECP2’s targets and brain health.
 They found that many of its targets are involved in the development and function of neuronal axons and synapses.